Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: The primitive model

-Two real-droplets may collide and coalesce into one big real-droplet and this process is responsible for precipitation development.
-It is worth noting here that the coalescence process is of our particular concern in this paper because SDM is expected to overcome the difficulty in the numerical simulation of coalescence process.
+Two droplets may collide and coalesce into one bigger droplet and this process is responsible for precipitation development.
+It is worth noting here that the coalescence process is our particular concern in this paper because SDM is expected to overcome the difficulty in the numerical simulation of the coalescence process.

-Our primary postulate, which is commonly used in many previous studies, is that the coalescence process can be described in a probabilistic way.
-Consider a region with volume $\Delta V$ which is small enough compared to the space-scale of the atmospheric fluid.
-Then, we assume that the real-droplets inside this region are well-mixed and coalesce with each other with some probability during a sufficiently short time interval $(t,t+\Delta t)$, i.e., there exists such $C(R_j, R_k)$ that satisfies
+Our primary postulate, which is commonly used in many previous studies, is that the coalescence process can be described in a probabilistic way: Following, e.g., \cite{Gillespie1972}, consider a region with volume $\Delta V$.
+If $\Delta V$ is small enough, we can consider that the droplets inside this region are ``well-mixed,'' and the droplets coalesce with each other with some probability during a sufficiently short time interval $(t,t+\Delta t)$, i.e., there exists such $C(R_j, R_k)$ that satisfies